 “I give clients all the legal options at their disposal but encourage them to make decisions with integrity,” Gabe says.
 “Often, clients can do something that is legal but may not be the most upright choice.
 I remind my clients that their reputation is an asset that can be lost in an instant and never replaced.”

 Nat says, “Our hope and our desire is that our clients and peers will see something different in the way we practice.
-It’s a great opportunity to witness and share our faith with others.”
+It’s a great opportunity to share our faith with others.”

-Both Nat and Gabe find that when they meet their clients and talk about their lives, their clients are often surprised that they attended law school at Regent and yet don’t come to their meeting carrying a Bible.
-Nat says they’ve had quite a few experiences like this and realize that the Lord has used them to break stereotypes about what it means to be a Christian laywer.
+Both Nat and Gabe find that when they meet their clients and talk about their lives, their clients are often surprised that they attended Regent Law and yet don’t come to their meeting carrying a Bible.
+Nat says they’ve had quite a few experiences like this and realize that the Lord has used them to break stereotypes about what it means to be a Christian lawyer.

 Nat and Gabe want to grow their practice and become successful, just like many other attorneys who start firms.
 One characteristic that sets them apart is their faith, which is a guiding factor in how they advise clients and shape their firm.

-After early success as an entrepreneur Brad Knox’s '94 next step was to earn an MBA.
-That was before a Regent alumnus challenged him to consider law school, suggesting it could open many doors.
+After early success as an entrepreneur, Brad Knox’s '94 next step was to earn an MBA.
+That was before a Regent alumnus challenged him to consider law school, suggesting that it could open many doors.

 “He was right,” Knox recalls.
 “I entered Regent with the expectation that the rigorous legal training, molded by the framework of Christian leadership, would more than prepare me for success in any endeavor.”

-Knox says he benefited from Regent Law’s commitment to training lawyers to practice with both excellence and integrity.
+Knox says he benefited from Regent Law’s commitment to training lawyers who will practice with both excellence and integrity.

 “Regent's unique dedication to vigorously incorporating a Biblical worldview into the standard coursework forced me to think beyond the text and toward incorporating foundational principles into everyday problem-solving,” he says.